Solve and sort numerical expressions according to different categories with this sorting activity.

 Use Order of Operations to Solve Numerical Expressions

 Are your students learning how to evaluate expressions by using order of operations?
-This skill of calculating answers based on their understanding of PEMDAS (or GEMDAS!) will help them with more advanced mathematical problems as they enter middle school.
+This skill of calculating answers based on their understanding of BODMAS (or BIDMAS!) will help them with more advanced mathematical problems as they enter high school.
 Teach Starter has a sorting activity with a fun twist ready for you to use with your students!

 Students solve the numerical expression cards and sort them into categories using the 5 headings.
-Then, they can unscramble all the letters under each heading to reveal a math term!
+Then, they can unscramble all the letters under each heading to reveal a maths term!

-This activity aims to practice evaluating numerical expressions using the order of operations and to sort the answers based on mathematical features such as prime and composite or even and odd.
+This activity aims to practise evaluating numerical expressions using the order of operations and to sort the answers based on mathematical features such as prime and composite or even and odd.

 Tips for Differentiation + Scaffolding

-A team of dedicated, experienced educators created this resource to support your math lessons.
+A team of dedicated, experienced educators created this resource to support your maths lessons.

 In addition to individual student work time, use this numerical expressions activity to enhance learning through guided math groups or whole class lessons.